-If they keep eating the wrong foods, their diet will ultimately affect their behaviour, leading towards what you might call a kind of mania: certainly rather excitable behaviour, often unreasonable.
+If they keep eating the wrong foods, their diet will ultimately affect their behaviour, leading towards what you might call a kind of mania: certainly rather excitable behaviour, often unreasonable and irritable.

 Emotions.
 Who would have thought that emotions can be so heating, but they can!

-If your body has produced symptoms, those will also be exteriorised as a rash or a fever, or eczema or some other sign of heat such as offensive and urgent bowel movements.
+If your body has produced symptoms, those will also be externalised as a rash or a fever, or eczema or some other sign of heat such as offensive and urgent bowel movements.

 These can be embarrassing and unwelcome, but this is how your body is designed: to keep the problem as far from the centre as possible.
-You don't want a rash on your liver organ for example!
+You don’t want a rash on your liver organ!